FAQs - DC Metro Golfweek Amateur Tour

 - Live-Scoring System at All Events

 The live scoring page can be found by clicking the corresponding link from your tour homepage under the Live Scoring System button or by going to Amateurgolftour.net/livescore

 Your login is the member number provided to you as a player on the tour.

 Family and friends can follow along in real-time at home by clicking on the Live Leaderboard tab.

-This process is a welcome change, but can really only be most beneficial if each group participates, so it is mandatory to have 1 person in your group enter scores into live scoring.
+It is mandatory to have 1 person in your group enter scores into live scoring.
 1 other person in the group can keep score on the scorecard.
 Entering scores throughout the round will also make the scoring and results at the end of the round as we won't have to take the time to enter the scores, but rather just verify them.
 The system will do the rest, so results will be quickly calculated, but again, can only be done if players participate.